Singular transport in non-equilibrium strongly internal-coupled 1D tilted field spin-1/2 chain: Dynamics of the dissipative tilted field Ising model

-The simplest and most efficient method to describe the dynamics of the open quantum system is the BMS master equation, which holds only when the following three conditions are satisfied \cite{breuer2002theory,10.1063/1.5115323,RevModPhys.94.045006}.
+As an efficient method for analytically calculating the dynamics of open quantum systems, the application of the BMS master equation usually satisfies the following three conditions \cite{breuer2002theory,10.1063/1.5115323,RevModPhys.94.045006}.
 First, the coupling strength between the system and the environment is so weak that the system does not affect the environment, which is the Born approximation.
 Second, the reservoir correlation time $\tau_E$ is far less than the relaxation time of the system $\tau_R$, so that the state of the system depends only on the present moment, corresponding to no memory effect, i.e. Markov approximation.
-Third, secular approximation, also known as the rotating wave approximation, requires that the difference between the transition frequencies is much larger than the inverse relaxation time $\tau_R^{-1}$, which ensures that the fast oscillation terms are ignored.
+Third, secular approximation, also known as the rotating wave approximation, requires that the difference between the transition frequencies is much larger than the inverse relaxation time, i.e. $\vert \omega^\prime-\omega\vert\gg\tau_R^{-1}=O(f^2)$ with $f$ denoting the coupling strength between the system and environment, which ensures that the fast oscillation terms are ignored \cite{Cattaneo_2019}.
+The secular approximation is valid for any well-spaced system, internal-strongly coupling or different magnetic fields for each cite is the fundamental settings.
 The weak and strong coupling between subsystems correspond to local and global master equations \cite{doi:10.1142/S1230161217400108,Cattaneo_2019}.
 When the coupling is weak and the energy gap of each spin is almost unaffected, the local master equation is efficient, that is, the reservoir can induce only one spin connected to it to undergo the transition $\sigma^-=\frac{1}{2}(\sigma^x-\mathrm{i}\sigma^y)$.
 With the coupling increases, the reservoir will affect the whole system and the global master equation dominates the dynamics.

 This work focuses on the dynamics of strong coupling between subsystems, and diagonalization representation is convenient.
 The system's Hamiltonian Eq. (\ref{Hamiltonian}) can be re-expressed by eigen-decomposition as